lobsters/lobsters/README.md

     ```
     */5 * * * *  cd /path/to/lobsters && env RAILS_ENV=production sh -c 'bundle exec ruby script/mail_new_activity; bundle exec ruby script/mastodon_sync.rb; bundle exec ruby script/traffic_range'
     ```

+* On production, run `rails db:setup` to create the cache and queue databases (`config/database.yml` sets their location).

 * On production, run `rails credentials:edit` to set up the credentials there, like you did for development.